 Nothing can take the place of a book.
 Books reach a target audience that is interested in having something permanent to hold and use, with photographs and graphics that grab attention and tell a story.
 We bring extensive experience in researching and writing absorbing narratives that convey accessible, personal, and interesting stories.
-We create both traditional histories and complementary materials that bring your story to life, working closely with graphic designers and publishing houses such as Elevate Books and Sweet Grass Publishing to craft compelling and visually exciting stories.
+We create both traditional histories and complementary materials that bring your story to life, working closely with graphic designers and publishing houses such as Sweet Grass Publishing to craft compelling and visually exciting stories.

 Select Past Projects